bengisukayan/DGD203/README.md

 * exit: If you want to terminate midgame, you can use this command.

 ## Score
 Score is obtained by exploring, obtaining and petting the cats.
-If you find all 3 cats, you will be able to finish the game fully.
+If you find all 3 cats, you will be able to finish the game with full stars.

 ## Walkthrough (Spoilers):
 * Navigate through hallway from enterance.